lamyj/dicomifier/docs/index.rst

 Want to find out how it works?
 The :ref:`API reference <api-reference>` is a good place to start, followed by the `source code <https://github.com/lamyj/dicomifier>`_.

 Interested in how the vendors store diffusion MRI meta-data?
-There is :ref:`section <diffusion>` just for you.
+There is a :ref:`section <diffusion>` just for you.

 .. toctree::
    :maxdepth: 2